 We will always make an effort to ensure that our reviews are honest and we have taken the care to make sure you understand not just what our opinion is, but why we feel that way as well.

 Where Can You Find Checkpoint Reviews?

 Our reviews will first be published to checkpointgaming.net/reviews.
-Those written reviews can also be found on OpenCritic, with whom we are affiliated.
+Those written reviews can also be found on Metacritic and OpenCritic, with whom we are affiliated.
 All major video game releases, and many minor ones too, will also be reviewed on-air during the weekly Checkpoint radio broadcast which reaches a national Australian audience.
 Reviewers will be brought into the live radio studio to share their reviews or reviews may be recorded in advance.
 On occasion, if the written reviewer is not available, an equally suitable and knowledgable individual will take their place to bring a review to our broadcast audience.

 At the start of 2020, we implemented a scored review system.
 Our reviews will be scored using whole numbers, ranging from 1 to 10.
 Our scores will not be influenced by anything other than a reviewer’s thoughts and their enjoyment of a game.
 You can see a full rundown of our review scores and what they mean below.

 10/10 implies that a game is a “Masterpiece”.
 Very very few games can be considered a masterpiece, otherwise the word loses all meaning.
 This game is unbelievably good.
 This game changes the landscape of gaming or defines a generation.
 It shouldn’t just be polished, but incredibly forward-thinking/meaningful too.
 It should be next to impossible to fault.